-The benefits of bulgur start with the known nutrient profile of this grain.
-Bulgur is a product of wheat, and 1 cup of cooked bulgur contains about 150 calories, 6 grams of protein, 34 grams of total carbohydrates and an impressive 8 grams of dietary fiber.
+One cup of cooked bulgur contains about 150 calories, a half gram of fat, 34 grams of total carbohydrates (less than one gram of sugar, 8 grams of fiber) and 6 grams of protein.
 This whole grain is also naturally low in fat and sodium, cholesterol free, and a good source of the minerals iron, magnesium and manganese.

-Whole grains, including bulgur, are rich sources of dietary fiber, oligosaccharides and resistant starch -- all important substances for gut health.
+Whole grains, including bulgur, are rich sources of gut-friendly dietary fiber, oligosaccharides and resistant starch, according to a 2004 report in Nutrition Research Reviews.
 Most of the fiber found in bulgur is insoluble, which increases stool bulk and helps to speed transit of stool through the intestines.
 Whole grains, with the help of adequate fluids, work to soften stools and prevent constipation.

-Whole grains, including whole wheat and bulgur, are linked to improved blood sugar control, a benefit in part associated with their slower digestion, which leads to a slower rise in blood sugar after meals.
-Whole grains and other high fiber foods also improve blood sugar control by enhancing the action of insulin and favorably impacting gut health.
+Whole grains, including whole wheat and bulgur, are linked to improved blood sugar control, a benefit in part associated with their slower digestion, which leads to a slower rise in blood sugar after meals, a July 2012 study in The Journal of Nutrition found.
+Whole grains and other high-fiber foods also improve blood sugar control by enhancing the action of insulin and favorably impacting gut health, the 2004 study in Nutrition Research Reviews states.
 Whole grains also improve fullness after meals, helping to control appetite.

-A meta-analysis published in the July 2016 issue of Circulation reported that 2 to 3 daily servings of whole grains reduced the risk of type 2 diabetes by 21 to 32 percent, and another research review linked 3 to 5 daily servings of whole grains to improved blood sugar and cholesterol -- and to less weight gain over 8 to 13 years.
-One serving of whole grains may be 1/2 cup cooked bulgur, 1 slice of whole wheat bread, or 1/2 cup cooked oatmeal.
+A meta-analysis published in the June 2016 issue of Circulation reported that two to three daily servings of whole grains reduced the risk of type 2 diabetes by 21 to 32 percent.
+One serving of whole grains may be a half cup of cooked bulgur, one slice of whole wheat bread, or a half cup of cooked oatmeal.

-Consumption of whole grains such as bulgur is also associated with a reduced risk of cardiovascular disease, cancer and a reduction in all cause mortality, or the overall risk of death.
-A meta-analysis of several studies demonstrated that 2.5 daily servings of whole grains reduced the risk of cardiovascular disease, compared those eating less than 1/2 serving daily.
+Consumption of whole grains such as bulgur is also associated with a reduced risk of heart disease, cancer and a reduction in the overall risk of death, the 2016 Circulation study found.
+Specifically, people who ate three to five daily servings of whole grains had a 21 peercent lower risk of heart disease and were less prone to weight gain.

 While bulgur is considered a nutritious and healthful food, not everyone should consume this whole grain.
 For instance, anyone with a wheat allergy should avoid bulgur.
 In addition, bulgur is a source of gluten, so anyone with celiac disease or gluten sensitivity will need to choose gluten-free options instead.
 If you have been told to restrict dietary fiber, also discuss the use of bulgur with your doctor or dietitian.